Skip Navigation

 OU engineering physics students develop skills through experiential learning by practicing what is learned in the classroom through real world experiences.
 Students are tutored and mentored by upper-classmen with opportunities to expand horizons through study abroad.
 With accomplished faculty and expert guest speakers, students are empowered through professional development and receive competitive advantages in pursuing future careers.

-There are numerous clubs industrial and systems engineering students can be a part of.
+There are numerous clubs engineering physics students can be a part of.
 Check them out:

 Society of Physics Students (S.P.S.)